boldbi/boldbi-kubernetes/helm/auto-deployment/configuration.md

   apiKey: <widget_bing_map_api_key>
 ```

-> **Note:** The Bing Map keys will be maintained in a secret named `bold-secret`
+> **Note:** The Bing Map keys will be maintained in secret name called `bold-secret`.

 ## Custom Locale Path

-Localization is adapting a website into different linguistic and cultural contexts - involving much more than the simple text translation.By default, the Bold BI application is available in English(en-US) localization.
+Localization is adapting a website to different linguistic and cultural contexts - involving much more than simple text translation.
+By default, the Bold BI application is available in English(en-US) localization.

-If you have generated locale.js file. mention the path of the file for <locale.js_file_path> .
+If you have generated a **locale.js** file, specify its path in `<locale.js_file_path>`.

 ```console
 localization: